Graph Quantum Magic Squares and Free Spectrahedra

-Crucially, for some graphs, this algebra is non-commutative, implying the existence of "genuine quantum symmetries".
-A graph \(\Gamma\) is said to have no quantum symmetry if the algebra is commutative, which implies \(C(\mathrm{Aut}^+(\Gamma))=C(\mathrm{Aut}(\Gamma))\).
+For some graphs, this algebra is non-commutative, implying the existence of genuine quantum symmetries.
+A graph \(\Gamma\) is said to have \emph{no quantum symmetry} if the algebra is commutative, implying \(C(\mathrm{Aut}^+(\Gamma))=C(\mathrm{Aut}(\Gamma))\).

-Conversely, if the algebra is non-commutative, the graph has genuine quantum symmetries.
+On the contrary, if the algebra is non-commutative, the graph has genuine quantum symmetries.
 This distinction is fundamental to our work.
-Our definition of Graph Quantum Magic Squares can be seen as a convex relaxation of these quantum symmetries: instead of requiring the entries to be projections (as in \(C(\mathrm{Aut}^+(\Gamma))\)), we only require them to be positive semidefinite operators (POVMs), while maintaining the commutation condition.
+Our definition of graph quantum magic squares can be seen as a relaxation of \(C(\mathrm{Aut}^+(\Gamma))\): instead of requiring that the entries be projections (as in \(C(\mathrm{Aut}^+(\Gamma))\)), we only require that they are positive semi-definite operators (POVM), retaining the commutation condition.

-In the next section we present the main developments of this paper.
-We introduce graph quantum magic squares and give a detailed derivation of the monic linear pencils that describe both quantum magic squares and their graph-theoretic counterparts.
+In the next section, we introduce the notion of \emph{Graph Quantum Magic Squares} and provide explicit monic linear pencils that describe both quantum magic squares and the graph ones.